hagenaue/bHRbLR_Enrichment_Stress_RNASeqData/README.md

 # Code Repository: bHRbLR_Enrichment_Stress_RNASeqData

-This repository includes the code for the analysis of RNA-Seq data from the nucleus accumbens (NACC) and hippocampus (HC) within the publication "Adolescent social and environmental enrichment produces long-term increases in social resilience in a genetic rodent model of stress vulnerability: Impact on behavior, circulating hormones, and brain gene expression" by *Angela M. O'Connor, *Megan H. Hagenauer, Liam Cannon Thew Forrester, Pamela Maras, Keiko Arakawa, Huzefa Khalil, Evelyn R. Richardson, Elaine K. Hebda-Bauer, Farizah I. Rob, Yusra Sannah, Stanley J. Watson, Jr., Huda Akil.
+This repository includes the code for the analysis of RNA-Seq data from the nucleus accumbens (NACC) and hippocampus (HC) within the publication "Adolescent environmental enrichment induces social resilience and alters neural gene expression in a selectively bred rodent model with anxious phenotype" by *Angela M. O'Connor, *Megan H. Hagenauer, Liam Cannon Thew Forrester, Pamela Maras, Keiko Arakawa, Huzefa Khalil, Evelyn R. Richardson, Elaine K. Hebda-Bauer, Farizah I. Rob, Yusra Sannah, Stanley J. Watson, Jr., Huda Akil.
 (DOI: TBA)

 This repository was created by Megan H. Hagenauer (ORCID: 0000-0002-3715-9475).
 This work was completed at the University of Michigan between 10/2019-09/2023.